CONTROL-7/CONTROL-7/README.md

-# 👨‍💻 Hey there, I'm Decemberist — your friendly neighborhood zero-trust defender 🛡️✨
+# 👨‍💻 Hey there, I'm Decemberist.

 Security-obsessed 🔒, and currently auditing systems to find flaws before the bad actors do.
 I turn complex network packets into defensive strategies, chaotic server logs into secure baselines, and open-source intelligence into ironclad defenses.